 Robert J. Miller.
-Governor Miller, 67, has served as a Director of the Company since October 2002 and as the Chairman of Wynn Las Vegas' Compliance Committee and as the Company's Compliance Director.
+Governor Miller, 67, has served as a Director of the Company since October 2002 and as the Chairman of Wynn Las Vegas' Gaming Compliance Committee and the Company's Compliance Director.
+In that role, he recently led the Board's independent investigation of Aruze USA, Inc. discussed below.
 In June 2010, he founded Robert J. Miller Consulting, a company that provides assistance in establishing relationships with and building partnerships between private and government entities on the local, state, national and international level.
 Governor Miller also currently serves as a Senior Advisor to Dutko Worldwide, a multidisciplinary governmental affairs strategy and management firm.
-Governor Miller was a partner of the Nevada law firm of Jones Vargas from 2000-2005.
-He was a partner in Miller & Behar Strategies from January 2003 to August 2007 and has been a partner in Nevada Rose, LLC since November 2004.
+Governor Miller was a partner of the Nevada law firm of Jones Vargas from 2000 to 2005.
+He has been a partner in Nevada Rose, LLC, since November 2004.
 From January 1989 until January 1999, Governor Miller served as Governor of the State of Nevada, and, from 1987 to 1989, he served as Lieutenant Governor of the State of Nevada.
-Governor Miller also serves as a director at International Game Technology (IGT).
+Governor Miller also serves as a director of International Game Technology (IGT).

 Governor Miller's extensive experience in regulatory and legal compliance matters and in Nevada and federal government and politics brings unique expertise and insight into state regulatory and public policy issues that directly impact the Company's operations.
-In addition, his legal background and service as Chair of the Company's Compliance Committee and as Compliance Director is an important element to maintaining our regulatory structure and probity.
-Governor Miller's experience was especially valuable to the Company in his role as chairman of the Compliance Committee which commissioned the independent investigation that led to the determination of unsuitability and eventual redemption of shares owned by Aruze USA, Inc.
+In addition, his legal background and knowledge of Nevada gaming regulation support his service as Chair of the Company's Gaming Compliance Committee and as Compliance Director, which roles are important to maintaining our regulatory structure and probity.
+In addition to serving the longest period as a Governor of the State of Nevada, Governor Miller has long standing experience in law enforcement including terms as an elected judge, police attorney, and elected district attorney during which term he served as the President of the National District Attorneys Association.

 Kazuo Okada.
 Mr. Okada, 69, has served as a Director of the Company since October 2002.
 Mr. Okada also served as a Non-Executive Director of Wynn Macau, Limited, a majority owned subsidiary of the Company from September 2009 until his removal in February of 2012.
 In 1969, Mr. Okada founded Universal Lease Co.
 Ltd., which, in 1998, became Aruze Corp., a company listed on the Japanese Association of Securities Dealers Automated Quotation Securities Exchange.
-In November 2009, Aruze Corp. changed its name to Universal Entertainment Corporation, which is a Japanese manufacturer of pachislot and pachinko machines, amusement machines, and video games for domestic sales.
+In November 2009, Aruze Corp. changed its name to Universal

+Entertainment Corporation, which is a Japanese manufacturer of pachislot and pachinko machines, amusement machines, and video games for domestic sales.
 Mr. Okada currently serves as Director and Chairman of the Board of Universal Entertainment Corporation and as Director, President, Secretary and Treasurer of Aruze USA, Inc., which is a wholly owned subsidiary of Universal Entertainment Corporation and prior to the redemption described below owned approximately 19.7% of Wynn Resorts, Limited.
 In 1983, Mr. Okada also founded Universal Distributing of Nevada, Inc., which changed its name to Aruze Gaming America, Inc. in 2005.
 Aruze Gaming America, Inc. is a manufacturer and distributor of gaming machines and devices in the United States and is expanding its sales business in Asia, Australia and South Africa.
 Mr. Okada currently serves as director, President, Secretary and Treasurer of Aruze Gaming America, Inc.